EdgeFirstAI/documentation/docs/models/modelpack/tutorials/musicbox.md

 Experiments are useful for comparing parameters across the same dataset and task, and for staying organized.

-Inside the experiment, create a New Session and name it `nano-musicbox`.
+Inside the experiment, create a New Session and name it `musicbox-detector`.
 This name is also assigned to the cloud instance under the Studio console.

 - **Trainer**: `ModelPack`

-- **Description**: `Object Detection | nano`
+- **Description**: `Object Detection`

 - **Dataset**: `MusicBoxTutorial`